-Place the blackberries, sugar, and lemon juice in a medium-sized pot over medium-high heat on the stove.
+Place the ingredients in a medium-sized pot over medium-high heat on the stove.

 Allow the mixture to simmer for about 10 minutes, stirring occasionally, until the sugar is dissolved and the blackberry juice mixture has thickened slightly to a syrupy consistency.